github/docs/content/pages/setting-up-a-github-pages-site-with-jekyll/setting-a-markdown-processor-for-your-github-pages-site-using-jekyll.md

 {% data variables.product.prodname_pages %} supports two Markdown processors: [kramdown](http://kramdown.gettalong.org/) and {% data variables.product.prodname_dotcom %}'s own extended [CommonMark](https://commonmark.org/) processor, which is used to render {% data variables.product.prodname_dotcom %} Flavored Markdown throughout {% data variables.product.product_name %}.
 For more information, see "[About writing and formatting on {% data variables.product.prodname_dotcom %}](/articles/about-writing-and-formatting-on-github)."

-You can use {% data variables.product.prodname_dotcom %} Flavored Markdown with either processor, but only our CommonMark processor will always match the results you see on {% data variables.product.product_name %}.
+You can use {% data variables.product.prodname_dotcom %} Flavored Markdown with either processor, but only our GFM processor will always match the results you see on {% data variables.product.product_name %}.

 {% data reusables.pages.navigate-site-repo %}
 2. In your repository, browse to the *_config.yml* file.